kavindaperera/Sinhala-Cinema-Artists-Search/README.md

     - Standard tokenizer is used during some of the query tokenizing.
 2. Stopwords Filter
   - Sinhala Stop words filter
     - Elastic search only supports english stopwords filter.
 A custom sinhala stop was filter is created for sinhala language.
-This filter was on `biography` field.
+This filter was used on `biography` field.

 3. Edge n-gram tokenizer
   - This filter helps to identify spelling mistakes and to do wildcard queries on sinhala text.
 Further explained the `Advanced Features` section.